jamessushum/CSS_Selectors/README.md

 # CSS_Selectors

-Exercise utilizing CSS selectors to style HTML content without adding additional id and class attributes.
+CSS Selectors is an exercise using CSS child/sibling selectors to style specific HTML content.

-Key Highlights:

-* Child/Sibling selectors
-* nth-child selector
-* CSS flexbox